MICADAS User Workshops

 Click “Ask to Join

-Registration & More Information – For further details and to register for the workshop, please contact: Prof. Claudia Czimczik – czimczik@uci.edu
+Registration & More Information – For further details and to register for the workshop, please complete this google form (or contact Prof. Claudia Czimczik – czimczik@uci.edu)

 Radiocarbon Short Course

-The Radiocarbon Short Course was a 1-week training course for senior undergraduate students, graduate students, postdocs, and researchers with broad interests in ecology and earth system science who are planning on, or are currently, using radiocarbon techniques as part of their research, and wish to expand their understanding of this tool.
+The Radiocarbon Short Course is a 1-week training course for senior undergraduate students, graduate students, postdocs, researchers and technicians with broad interests in ecology and earth system science who are planning on, or are currently, using radiocarbon techniques as part of their research, and wish to expand their understanding of this tool.
 The knowledge is available in our book Radiocarbon & Climate Change.

 The course used a mixture of lectures, short talks, active learning activities, and networking sessions to facilitate research and interactions.
 Lectures introduce participants to the use of radiocarbon in carbon cycle, environmental, and ecological research, with examples from marine and terrestrial systems and the atmosphere.
 Hands-on activities focus on creating a tracer-free lab environment and avoiding contamination in the field and lab, collecting samples in the field, choosing standards and blanks, processing and analyzing samples in the laboratory, and analyzing, reporting, and interpreting radiocarbon data.
 Poster presentations and social events offer networking opportunities.

-The course is offered at the KCCAMS facility or collaborating institutions and taught by KCCAMS researchers and staff and radiocarbon experts from the Max-Planck-Institute for Biogeochemistry in Jena, Germany, Center for Ecosystem Science and Society at Northern Arizona University in Flagstaff, AZ, and GNS Science, New Zealand
+The course is offered at the KCCAMS facility or collaborating institutions and taught by KCCAMS researchers and staff and radiocarbon experts from the Max-Planck-Institute for Biogeochemistry in Jena, Germany, Northern Arizona University in Flagstaff, AZ, and GNS Science, New Zealand

 • KCCAMS scientist X. Xu explains how plant samples are converted to graphite for radiocarbon analysis with accelerator mass spectrometry during the 2019 Radiocarbon Short Course at UC Irvine.